 “Sadie?
 Your girlfriend?”

 “She totally was not my girlfriend.”

 “Oh, Ti, dude…” Vito laughed.
-“Ti, she broke up with you because she was heading off to college.
+“Ti, she broke up with you because she was heading off to college and you were going to basic training.
 She was absolutely your girlfriend.”
 He took a sip of his coffee.
-“She was cute.
+“She was cute back then.
 Bet she’s hot now, right?”

 “Yes, okay?
 She’s hot.
 But keep it in your pants, and don’t sleep with my ex-prom date.”